-Originally from Samoa, it was Salamo Sooalo’s faith and love for music brought him to Levin.
-It’s here that he’s started his journey to follow in his father’s footsteps and become a teacher.
+Salamo Sooalo’s faith and love for music brought him to Aotearoa from Samoa.
+Here, he started his journey to follow in his father’s footsteps and become a teacher.

-While music is one of his passions, Salamo has always dreamed of being a teacher.
-His father was a school principal and Salamo was inspired by how he built relationships within the community and supported his students and teaching team.
+While music is one of his passions, Salamo always dreamed of being a teacher.
+His father was a school principal, and Salamo was inspired by how he built relationships within the community and supported his students and teaching team.

 “My father’s passion for teaching empowered and encouraged me to become a teacher,” says Salamo.